Faris-07/Battleship/README.md

 # Battleships

 Battleships is a Python terminal mini game which runs on Heroku.
-It is based on the popular board game battleships more info on the baord game version can be found here.
+It is based on the popular board game battleships more info on the board game version can be found here.

+As the game was developed in Python for use in the terminal, it utilises the Code Institute Python Template to generate a "terminal" onto the page, making it available within a web browser.

 Users compete against AI to try and shoot each others battleships, The first to destroy all battleships is the winner.
 There are 5 types of ships to destroy they are the carrier (takes 5 spaces on the board), battleship (takes 4 spaces on the board), cruiser (takes 3 spaces on the board), submarine (takes 3 spaces on the board) and the destroyer (takes 2 spaces on the board).